 Wild About Lights

-Hollywild will offer its Holiday Lights Safari starting with a sneak preview on Friday, November 15 and Saturday, November 16.
-It will be open nightly November 22 through January 4.
-Cost is $6 per person and admission for children aged 24 months and younger is free.
+Hollywild will offer its Holiday Lights Safari starting with a sneak preview on Saturday, November 14.
+It will be open nightly November 20 through January 2.
+Cost is $7 per person and admission for children aged 24 months and younger is free.
+Admission to the Enchanted Deer Forest is optional with an added charge of $10 per vehicle and includes a bag of animal food.

 In addition to crafting our first gratitude turkey this fall, my family will explore ways to give thanks by giving back to our community.
 Spartanburg offers a wide range of volunteering options for families.
 Learn more about volunteering opportunities in Spartanburg.